tjnicolaides/lularoe_batch_watermark/readme.md

 ```

 ### Font
-Change the font by updating the following line in `caption.sh` to point at a font file installed on your computer, like:
+Change the font by updating the following line in `caption.py` to point at a font file installed on your computer, like:
 ```python
 fontLoc = os.path.normpath('C:\Windows\Fonts\Arial.ttf')  #Windows font location
 #fontLoc = 'usr/share/fonts/truetype/FreeSans.ttf'        #Linux font location (Debian)